Metnew/suicrux/docs/normalization.md

 ### Normalization
-Normalization using is `normalizr` is recommended but not a must.
+Normalization using `normalizr` is recommended but not a must.
 You can ignore it if you want.
 Concept of normalization is strongly connected with state-management.
-The idea behind normalization is to make a in-memory DB in state.
-Think of it like we can create NoSQL collection (table) in state.
+The idea behind normalization is to make an in-memory DB inside the state.
+Think of it like NoSQL collection (table) in the state.

 Typical script for normalization of arrays: